ghanshyam-prajapati-it/function2Js_by_gp/README.md

 # function2Js_by_gp-
-Create one function and get the value of the variable.
+Create function and pass the arguments and get output.